-As per our article on what online shoppers really want, the three most common online shopping benefits are ease and convenience, range and price comparisons.
+As per our what online shoppers really want article, the 3 most common online shopping benefits are ease and convenience, range and price comparisons.

 These are all functional rather than emotional benefits.
 They appeal to rational decision making rather than feelings or emotions.

 Arguably, these functional benefits may have some indirect emotional connections.

 For example, you feel reassured you know when a package will arrive.
 You feel proud you’ve found something unusual to buy as a gift.
 You feel happy you’ve found a bargain.
 But, these come after the buying decision.
 They’re not usually what drives the online buying decision.

 Which benefit matters most changes over the customer journey

 Where the customer is on their journey affects which benefits matter to them. (see our recent article on marketing and e-Commerce differences for more on this).

 When awareness and consideration are the most important, emotional benefits work best.
 They create more attention and interest.
 Customers don’t care much about functional benefits at that point.
 Emotional benefits help brands stand out more.

 But nearer the point of purchase, the logical rational brain steps in.
 Functional benefits become more important.
 But, it’s harder to stand out on functional benefits.
 Most store websites and order to delivery systems offer similar functional benefits.